It feels surreal to be writing this but…

 As a sucker for all things gold and ornate, I knew this mirror had to be different than the other two statement makers in our home.
 I love the Venetian mirror look and found this mirror for less than $200!
 For the sconce, I looked hi and lo for the perfect light but couldn’t find something I loved.
-Then one night I stumbled upon this stunner via Etsy and didn’t even think twice about the purchase.
+Then one night I stumbled upon the gorgeous mid century style light on Etsy (linked below) and didn’t even think twice about the purchase.
 I guess that’s how you know it’s the one?

 This may be a strange thing to say but, our toilet is so pretty.
 I searched for one that was sleek, modern and just the right size for our small bathroom and I fell in love with this Kohler toilet from Joss & Main.
 I replaced the silver toilet handle with a shiny brass one to maintain the shiny brass look throughout.
 If you’re looking for a toilet, Wayfair has this great article on everything you need to know about buying a toilet.

 I was told by the lovely Metrie rep I worked with that there was a Metrie warehouse FIVE minutes from my house.
 There’s only 3 on the East Coast, so this was exciting to me.
 Luxe Parisian?
 Enter… moldings.
 Unfortunately, we couldn’t get everything installed for the reveal but the rest of the trim will be going up within the next week or so!

 I partnered with Minted on the art and love both options I chose (above the toilet and on the opposite wall, through the mirror).
 At the 11th hour, I also chose this unique and bold art by on Etsy and think it makes a great statement.